mplanchard/speedy/posts/adding-tags-3.md

 ) { ... }
 ```

-We're passing in a reference to a [liquid::Parser] which we use to render
+We're passing in a reference to a [liquid::Parser][liquid parser] which we use to render
-[liquid::Template] instances We pass in a reference to one such template,
+[liquid::Template][liquid template] instances We pass in a reference to one such template,
 which is used to generate the `<head>` portion of the resultant HTML.
 The
 `<head>` HTML is unique per page, so we can't pass in a pre-rendered HTML
 blob, but we also don't want to incur the cost of creating the template